Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Conclusions

 \section{Conclusions}

-In this paper a dual polynomial basis is constructed.
-The duality pairing between \VJ{variables} from a primal and a dual representation reduces to the vector product between the primal and dual degrees of freedom. \aVJ{The first example} where the use of a dual representation is beneficial concerns the mixed formulation of the Poisson problem.
-When a primal-dual formulation is used, two sub-matrices in the mixed formulation become very sparse, even though very high order methods are used \aVJ{and these two sub-matrices} do not change when the mesh is deformed. \aVJ{The second example shows} the equivalence of a Dirichlet-Neumann pair of equations (taken from \cite{CarstensenDemkowiczGopalakrishnan}) at the discrete level.
-This equivalence is proven and illustrated by a test case.
+In this paper a dual polynomial \VJ{space} is constructed.
+The duality pairing between variables from a primal and a dual representation reduces to the vector product between the primal and dual degrees of freedom.
+The grad, curl and div \varun{operators} applied to the dual \VJ{(and primal)} representation are topological relations between the dual degrees \VJ{(and primal degrees)} of freedom.
+These topological relations do not depend on the metric.
+Furthermore, the addition of differential operations in the boundary ensures that the dual function spaces form a de Rham sequence.
+The first example where the use of a dual representation is beneficial concerns the mixed formulation of the Poisson problem.
+We derive the \emph{inf-sup} stability condition in terms of degrees of freedom {only}.
+We show optimal convergence for multi-element test case on a curved 3D domain.
+When a primal-dual formulation is used, two sub-matrices in the mixed formulation become very sparse, even though very high order methods are used and these two sub-matrices do not change when the mesh is deformed.
+The second example shows the equivalence of a Dirichlet-Neumann pair of equations at the discrete level.
+This equivalence is proven and illustrated with a test case.
+And lastly, we \VJ{solve the grad-div} eigenvalue problem in terms of primal and dual representations, and show optimal convergence on both affine and non-affine meshes.

-In this paper the construction of dual polynomial basis is metric dependent.
-For example see \eqref{eq:1d_dual_nodal_basis} and \eqref{eq:1d_dual_edge_basis} where the mass matrix terms $\mathbb{M}^{\bb{0}}$ and $\mathbb{M}^{\bb{1}}$ depend on the shape and size of the element.
-In future work we will present \VJ{a} construction of metric free dual polynomials that are independent of the shape and the size of the element \VJ{by means of the wedge product instead of the inner product}.
+We have also seen that the use of dual representations allows us to work directly with the degrees of freedom, without explicitly referring to the basis functions.
+It suffices to make use of its properties.
+This allows for a direct comparison with staggered finite volume methods.
+For \varun{example}, in (\ref{eq:primal_dual_system}), $\mathbb{E}^{3,2}$ acts directly on the degrees of freedom of $\bm{q}^h$ and ${\mathbb{E}^{3,2}}^T$ acts on the dual degrees of freedom for $\phi^h$.

-\MIG{We have also seen that the use of dual representations allows us to work directly with the degrees of freedom, without explicitly referring to the basis functions. \finalRev{It suffices to make use of its properties.} This allows for a direct connection/comparison with staggered finite volume methods.
-In (\ref{eq:primal_dual_system}), $\mathbb{E}^{2,1}$ acts directly on the degrees of freedom $\bm{q}^h$ and ${\mathbb{E}^{2,1}}^T$ acts on the dual degrees of freedom for $\phi^h$. \finalRev{Only in post processing step we need to compute the dual polynomials but this can be done element-by-element.}} \finalRev{
+\VJ{To deal with computationally demanding problems, in future, this work will be extended to the framework of domain decomposition methods.
+The compatible construction of the discrete trace space presented in this work allows one to set up a fully compatible hybrid finite element formulation.
+The advantage of a hybrid formulation is that the dual basis functions and degrees of freedom can be defined using element mass matrices only, instead of the global mass matrices presented in this paper.
+For preliminary work in this direction, see \cite{2018Jain}.}